universalbit-dev/gekko-m4-globular-cluster/README.md

 ##### Offline Documentation: [doc](https://universalbit.it/blockchain/shared-files/1093/docs.tar.gz)

-Gekko Support Multiple Exchange,Watchers and PaperTrader mode.
+Gekko Support Multiple Exchange,Backtest and Realtime mode.

-Backtest simulate and debug your strategy.
+[ Backtest mode ] simulate your buy sell strategy with market data exchange.
+[ Realtime mode ] trade on market exchange.

 On the crypto road : probably not necessary but the project looks interesting ccxt-js library: a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs. [ccxt](https://readthedocs.org/projects/ccxt/)

 Logs Folder:
 log files are written to this folder